sharath4444/currency_converter/README.md

 2. Select the currency you want to convert from and to.
 3. Click the "Convert" button to see the converted amount.

+## Live Demo

+You can try the live demo of the currency converter [here](https://sharath4444.github.io/currency_converter/).

 ## API Integration

 The currency converter uses the [Currency API](https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies) to fetch real-time exchange rates.